savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

         }
     ```

-1. In main, after you require this module, create a new instance like this:
+1. In `main.js`, after you require the calculator.js module, create a new instance like this:
     ```javascript
         const Calculator = require('./calculator.js');
         const myCalc = new Calculator();